helloeringirard/helloeringirard.github.io/about.md

 group: "navigation"
 ---

-Hello, my name is Erin Girard and I’m a user experience designer based in San Francisco.
+Hello, my name is Erin Girard and I’m a User Experience Designer based in San Francisco.

 I kicked off my career working for America’s largest clothing brand, where I ran a $25M product category.
 It was here that I learned to be an advocate for the consumer, to curate a cohesive brand experience and to drive long-term commercial strategies.